BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 Before we move on I want to talk about this command, which we are not running.
 There are so many things to cover here.

   #.
 The commands that get passed to dram2 are universal and work with all dram2 sub-commands, but you don't pass those to the sub commands.
 So `dram2 call -0 soil/test1` would not work.
-The reverse is also true, you don't pass an option to dram2 that goes to the sub commands, so `dram2 --prodigal_mode train call -0 soil/test1` would not work.
+The reverse is also true, you don't pass option to dram2 that go to the sub commands so `dram2 --prodigal_mode train call -0 soil/test1` would not work.
   #.
 Additionally, `dram2 call` and `dram2 annotate` allow for a list of arguments after all the options.
-In both cases these are lists of FASTAs only one is for called FASTAs and the other is for uncalled FASTAs.
-Arguments are different from options in that they have no flags like no `-f` or `--flag`, they can't be followed by options and,  in this case, there can be as many arguments as you want.
+In both cases these are lists of fastas only one is for called fastas and the other is for uncalled fastas.
+Arguments are different from options in that they have no flags like no `-f` or `--flag`, they can't be fallowed by options and,  in this case, there can be as many arguments as you want.
 Before, the path to FASTA files had to be a string.
-That was ok, but it was confusing at times to use a normal file path instead.
+That was ok, but it was confusing at times use a normal file path instead.

 Notice the output is specified by a -o. and it is passed to the dram2 command before the call command runs, the same with the -c command that tells dram the most cores it needs are 2.
 In the past, DRAM confused people by having them pass a string to call genes with a python command.
 So now we let bash handle this.
 This should be safer and result in less errors.